 The Uniting Church recognises the pain and damage caused to our country’s native people through settlement and beyond.
 In 1997, recognising its past mistakes, the Uniting Church made a formal apology to the Stolen Generation.
 We participate each year in National Sorry Day.
 For more information on justice and community services in the Uniting Church visit the UnitingJustice website or the UnitingCare Australia website.

 Another clear focus of the UCA is its vast work and presence in remote and outback Australia.
-This is particularly true of Frontier Services personnel and our rural congregations.
-Frontier Services is an extensive network of community services and pastoral ministries that has ministered to people in some of the most isolated places since the early 1900s.
+This is particularly true of Frontier Services Patrol Ministers and our rural congregations.
+Frontier Services provides community recovery and support and pastoral ministries that have ministered to people in some of the most isolated parts of the country since the early 1900s.